Linuxury/Arch-Linux/README.md

 ## B. Run the Archinstall Script

-The `archinstall` script simplifies installation, setting up KDE Plasma for gaming.
+The `archinstall` script simplifies the installation process, setting up KDE Plasma for gaming.

 ### Why?
 - Automates installation for beginners.